cosmotek/tfdiff/README.md

 ![demo_gif](assets/tfdiff.gif)

+## Features
+- [x] Output list of unmanaged resources to CSV
+- [x] CLI reporting with asset breakdown by region and resource type
+- [x] Multi-region scan support

 ## Installation

 This program may be installed by downloading the latest executable from the releases page, moving it into your path, and making it executable.
 See the example below for Unix-based environments: